Sports Premium Funding at Ivy Lane Primary School

 Strong cross-curricular links help the children at Ivy Lane to see the benefits sport can make as part of an active, healthy lifestyle.
 The ‘Mile a day’ initiative was supported across Chippenham with the participation in the ‘Run for Rio’ programme.
 Furthermore the school has teamed up with Bath Rugby and their healthy eating educational packages whilst our teaching of Physical, Social, Health and Emotional education (PSHE) allows children to further create links between healthy eating and exercise.
-Additionally, our Running Clubs and ‘Fitness Fridays’ for parents help to engage the whole school community in a mind-set focused on healthy living.
+Additionally, our friday Running Club for Y4-Y6 children helps to engage the children in a mind-set focused on healthy living.

 Sport for all – Inclusion.